w3f/polkadot-deployer/docs/security.md

 ### Mitigation

-* Firewall: in the current development stage (testnet created for benchmarking) only the websockets-rpc port is accessible from outside the cluster.
+* Firewall: in the current development stage (testnet created for benchmarking) only the websockets-rpc and the p2p ports are accessible from outside the cluster.

 * There are no additional services running on the containers or the worker nodes, other than the polkadot/substrate on the containers and kubernetes related services